 About our Brass Bed Frames

-Our brass bedstead range from classic romantic French to elegant and curvy antique Victorian.
-These are suitable to country cottages or old victorian city builds.
-We also have some frames which have a more contemporary minimalistic style, which are suited to more modern homes.
+Our brass bedstead range suit a variety of bedroom styles.
+From classic romantic French to elegant and curvy antique Victorian to country cottages or even old Victorian city builds.
+We also have some frames which have a more contemporary minimalistic style, ideal for modern homes.